hexops-graveyard/xcode-frameworks-pkg/README.md

 # Deprecated

 This workaround package is no longer needed.
 Use https://github.com/hexops/xcode-frameworks directly via the Zig package manager instead.
+See https://github.com/hexops/mach/issues/903

 # xcode-frameworks-pkg